GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 Both the server and the client perform congestion control operations, so that according to the guidelines in {{Section 4.1 of RFC8085}}, mechanisms for both feedback-based and receiver-driven styles of congestion control are present and operational.

+All frames defined by this document other than MC_ACK are ack-eliciting.
+Packets containing those frames are considered in-flight and count toward congestion control limits as described in {{RFC9002}}.
+MC_ACK frames are treated the same as ACK frames for congestion control and loss recovery purposes and do not make a packet ack-eliciting and thus a packet containing only them does not count as in-flight.

 The server maintains a full view of the traffic received by the client via the MC_ACK ({{channel-ack-frame}}) frames and ACK frames it receives, and can detect loss experienced by the client.
 Under sustained persistent loss that exceeds server-configured thresholds, the server SHOULD instruct the client to leave channels as appropriate to avoid having the client continue to see sustained persistent loss.